Sye Raa Narasimha Reddy USA Premieres Box Office Collection: Beats Saaho But Fails To Create Records

 Sye Raa Fails To Set New Records

-However, it could clearly be understood that Sye Raa Narasimha Reddy has failed to set any new big records.
-At present, the non-Baahubali record for the top collections from the USA premieres is held by Agnyaathavaasi, which collected around $1.5 M. It is to be understood that Saaho has failed to overtake the USA premieres collections of Khaidi No. 150 as well.
+However, it could clearly be understood that Sye Raa Narasimha Reddy has failed to set any big records.
+At present, the non-Baahubali record for the top collections from the USA premieres is held by Agnyaathavaasi, which collected around $1.5 M. It is to be understood that Sye Raa has failed to overtake the USA premieres collections of Khaidi No. 150 as well.

 The Probable Reason

 War and Sye Raa Narasimha Reddy are the two big releases of the day.
-Hence, the release centres and the interest of the audiences might have got scattered within these two films.
+Hence, the release centres and the interest of the audiences might have got scattered between these two films.
 This might have prevented Sye Raa from creating new records.

 Good Occupancy Rates

-However, it is understood that Sye Raa Narasimha Reddy has registered good occupancy rates for the premieres show in the USA, which suggest the popularity of the movie.
+However, it is understood that Sye Raa Narasimha Reddy has registered good occupancy rates for the USA premieres, which suggests the popularity of the movie.
 The film has opened to good reports from audiences and is expected to touch new heights at the USA box office in the days to come.